valory-xyz/autonolas-registries/audits/internal3/README.md

 field size p = FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFE FFFFFC2F ~= 2^256 - 2^32
 curve order n = FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFE BAAEDCE6 AF48A03B BFD25E8C D0364141 ~= 2^256 - 2^128 < p
-ref: ECDSA sign R = k * G and take its x-coordinate: r = R.x When R.x is between n and p, r is reduced to R.x-n.
+ref: ECDSA sign R = k * G and take its x-coordinate: r = R.x When R.x is between n and p, r is reduced to R.x % n.
 Thus, if you have an r value below 2^128-2^32, there may be 2 valid R.x values corresponding to it.
 In result mathematically v (http://www.secg.org/sec1-v2.pdf):
 0 y-parity 0, magnitude of x lower than the curve order 1 y-parity 1, magnitude of x lower than the curve order